tdewin/best-practices-guide/job_configuration/deduplication_and_compression.md

 -   **Large compressed or deduplicated source VMs** – when backing up VMs, especially large VMs (>1 TB) that contain already compressed data (images, video, Windows deduplicated file servers, etc), it may be beneficial to simply disable Veeam deduplication since it is unlikely to provide much benefit for this type of source data.
 Note that Veeam deduplication is a job-level setting so VMs of the same type should be grouped and processed with one job.

-### When do I change the defaults ?
+### When do I change the defaults?

 As a rule, the default settings provided by Veeam are designed to provide a good balance of backup size vs. backup and restore performance and resource usage during the backup process.
 However, given an abundance of resources or other specifics of the environment, it might be useful to change the defaults for a particular job.

 For example, transactional servers like Microsoft Exchange and Microsoft SQL commonly make small changes across the disk.
 If you use the 1 MB blocks setting, this can lead to a great amount of incremental changes each day.
 Using the WAN optimization with a smaller block size of 256 KB may significantly decrease the size of increments.
 However, this can have a very significant impact on the speed and the amount of memory needed during the backup process on the repository, especially for large backup jobs.

 A 2 TB Microsoft Exchange server may need only 2 GB of RAM on the repository during backup when using default settings of Local/1 MB blocks, but would potentially need 8 GB of RAM on the repository with WAN/256 K blocks.
-Also, transform operations such as synthetic fulls, forever forward retention/merge and reverse incremental rollback will perform 4x as much I/O, which can significantly increase total backup time.
+Also, transform operations such as synthetic full backups, forever forward retention/merge and reverse incremental rollback will perform 4x as much I/O, which can significantly increase total backup time.
 All of this must be taken into consideration prior to changing the defaults.

 **Note:** Changing the block size of an existing job will not actually take effect until the next active full backup.